Sibylle Baier: Background

 Having played the guitar and piano as a young girl, she was moved to write her first song, "Remember The Day", after taking a road trip with a friend across the Alps to Genoa, via Strasbourg.

-She appeared in Wim Wenders's 1973 film Alice in the Cities, and her music is also featured in Jochen Richter's Hugs and Other Things (1975) and in Wenders' Palermo Shooting (2008).
+She appeared in Wim Wenders's 1973 film Alice in the Cities, and her music is also featured in Jochen Richter's Hugs and Other Things (1975), Wenders' Palermo Shooting (2008), and Kristoffer Borgli’s The Drama (2026).
 Baier opted not to pursue an acting or singing career, and eventually moved to the United States, where she concentrated on bringing up a family.

 The songs that made up her album Colour Green were home reel-to-reel tape recordings Baier had made in Germany, when she was in her 20's, between 1970 and 1973.
 Some 30 years later, her son Robby compiled a CD from these recordings to give to family members as presents for her 60th birthday in 2006.
 He also gave a copy to Dinosaur Jr's J Mascis, who in turn passed it along to the Orange Twin label.
 Orange Twin released the album in February 2006.

 Sibylle Baier is cited as a major influence for contemporary singer songwriters like Joustene Lorenz and Luluc.
 In April 2008, it was revealed through her official website that Baier was going into a recording studio and had written two new songs.
 The first of these, "Let Us Know", was released in September 2008 for the film Palermo Shooting.